-2. Layer the bottom of the sub with the slices of tomato, season with salt and pepper and then add the red onion and red cabbage.
+2. Layer the bottom of the sub with the slices of tomato, season with salt and pepper and add the sliced red onion and red cabbage.
 Top with thick slices of cheese and start layering up the pickles, jalapeños and olives.

 3. Finally stuff the sandwich in the middle with rocket, season with salt and pepper and devour.
-Jamie said this was the nicest vegetarian sandwich he had ever eaten, so I’m pretty happy with that!

 If you’ve had a go at making my New York sub or any of my recipes I’d love to hear about it @corrieheale email@example.com